aaronmsimon/unity-kings-of-the-beach/README.md

 1. ~~Create Player Controller - Movement~~
 2. Create player model
 3. Create Player Controller - Bump
-4. Raycasts to prevent movement
+4. Raycasts for collision detection to prevent movement
-5. Lock player in place to target
+5. ~~Lock player in place to target~~
+6. Implement a State Machine to control movement/locking

 #### Ball Mechanics
 1. ~~Move to Target with Bezier curve~~